D5232, 5232, 25082

 Liverpool Lime Street - Huyton - St Helens Junction - Earlestown - Astley - Deal Street Jn - Manchester Victoria - Cheetham Hill Jn - Newton Heath Jn - Castleton - Rochdale - Todmorden - Hebden Bridge - Heaton Lodge Jn - Thornhill LNW Jn - Horbury Station Jn - Barnsley - Wincobank Station Jn - Sheffield - Dore - Grindleford - Edale - Chinley - New Mills South Jn - Romiley - Woodley - Guide Bridge - Ashton Moss South Jn - O.A. & G.B.
 Jn - Stalybridge - Marsden - Huddersfield (goods line) - Heaton Lodge Jn - Thornhill LNW Jn - Horbury Jn - Wakefield Kirkgate - Crofton West Jn - Hare Park Jn - South Kirkby Jn - Moorthorpe - Wath Road Jn - Rotherham Masborough - Treeton Jn - Shepcote Jn - Woodburn Jn - Sheffield Victoria - Penistone - Woodhead - Valehouse - Hadfield - Dinting - Guide Bridge - Ashton Moss South Jn - Ashton Moss North Jn - Miles Platting - Manchester Victoria - (reverse of outward route) - Liverpool Lime Street.

-25082 worked the last Up & Down Belfast Boat Express, on April 5th from Manchester Victoria to Heysham Harbour, with the return working from Heysham Harbour on 6th.
+25082 worked the last Up & Down Belfast Boat Express, on April 5th from Manchester Victoria to Heysham Harbour, with the return working from Heysham Harbour on the morning of 6th.
+The final 'Ulster Express' from Euston arrived behind 47517, whilst the service from Leeds was a diesel multiple unit.

 On June 21st 25082 worked the 09.23 Manchester Victoria - Llandudno Town.
 A week later on June 28th 25082 & 25086 worked the 09.20 Manchester Piccadilly - Yarmouth to Lincoln Central, returning from there with the 09.30 ex-Yarmouth.